 This Korean moisturizer has 3% glycolic acid and 0.45% salicylic acid meant to gently clarify and exfoliate, while birch juice is meant to hydrate.
 It's perfect for those with acne-prone skin since it's specifically formulated to prevent blemishes.
 (Plus, it's lightweight, creamy, and tingles upon application).

 For those of us who are particularly ingredient-wary, this Clark's Botanicals cream might do the trick.
 It promises to smooth and soften skin (thanks to the clarifying and exfoliating glycolic acid found inside).

 This face lotion combines the buzziest skincare ingredients out there.
 There's marine algae extract, collagen, hyaluronic acid, and glycolic acid meant to simultaneously hydrate, clarify, and protect the skin.

 This cream offers all the glycolic acid benefits that we know and love, but with a soothing formulation that may be more apt for sensitive skin, thanks to hyaluronic acid, vitamin E, and chamomile.

 If aging is your specific concern, reach for this pick from Juice Beauty.
-Vitamins, peptides, and green apple promise to firm skin and delay and prevent fine lines and wrinkles.
+Vitamins, peptides, and green apple are meant to firm skin and delay and prevent fine lines and wrinkles.

-This moisturizer includes a special time-release form of glycolic acid, which helps treat your skin throughout the whole day as you wear it.
-Thanks to the star ingredient, it works against fine lines and wrinkles while providing hydration, smoothness, and radiance.
+This moisturizer includes a special time-release form of glycolic acid, which helps treat your skin throughout the whole day as you wear it, according to the brand.
+Its star ingredient, glycolic acid, works against fine lines and wrinkles while providing smoothness and radiance.